Research and Projects

 When we say that these collections do not meet modern curation standards, we mean that these objects are often not properly cataloged, are stored in inappropriate containers (popular examples include baby food jars, sandwich bags, and cigar boxes), and may not even have associated records.
 Some collections appear to not have been fully processed or analyzed.

 Properly caring for these objects involves a long process of inventorying artifacts and documents, cleaning, and repackaging.
 Some of these collections may even need to be deaccessioned from Hamline and accessioned at other institutions.
-We are currently nearing completion of the first stage of the process: inventorying the artifacts themselves.
+We have recently completed the first stage of the process, inventorying the artifacts themselves.
+Our next step is to research the individual collections so we can determine if Hamline is the appropriate location for them.

 Contact information